Lyme Disease Tests

 - Weakness and pain in the arms and legs

-- Intermittent arthritis with joint pain and swelling, especially in larger joints like the knees
+- Arthritis with joint pain and swelling that comes and goes, especially in larger joints like the knees

 - Spells of dizziness or being short of breath

 - Shooting pains, numbness or tingling in the hands or feet

 - Memory loss, difficulty concentrating, and changes in sleep patterns

 - Less commonly, eye inflammation or heart problems such as irregular heartbeat

 Testing may be repeated a few weeks later when initial testing is negative but suspicion of Lyme disease remains high.

 A healthy adult who has never been infected by Borrelia bacteria will not have any antibodies.